Latin Lover (wrestler)

 Victor Manuel Resendiz Ruiz (born October 25, 1967) is a Mexican professional wrestler and actor.
 He is best known under his ring name Latin Lover, under which he is also credited in his acting career.
-Resendiz is best known for wrestling in the Mexican AAA promotion, but has also worked for the World Wrestling Federation (WWF), the Perros del Mal and Consejo Mundial de Lucha Libre (CMLL) promotions under the ring name Latino.
+Resendiz is best known for wrestling in the Mexican Lucha Libre AAA World Wide (AAA) promotion, but has also worked for the World Wrestling Federation (WWF), the Perros del Mal and Consejo Mundial de Lucha Libre (CMLL) promotions under the ring name Latino.
 Resendiz and his partner Mariana Vallejo Isrrade won the first Bailando por un Sueño dance competition in 2005.